neynt/nptools/README.md

 daemon.pickle: pickled dict from daily name to when you last did them. nptools.cookies: cookies from curl.
-*.log: various activity-specific log files. pages/: copy of all requested pages. shop_captchas/: images of captchas when buying items.
+*.log: various activity-specific log files. pages/: copies of all requested pages. shop_captchas/: images of captchas when buying items.
 ```

+## Directory structure

+- `lib/`: Base library with shared functionality.
+- `activities/`: Application of lib to specific activities around the site.
+- `repl.py`: Imports a bunch of things for `python -i` use.
+- `daemon.py`: Does activities at regular intervals you specify.

 ## TODO